-No location better exudes the luxury lifestyle quite like the star-studded island of Palm Beach.
+No location exudes the luxury lifestyle quite like the star-studded island of Palm Beach.

 Vacation like a jet-setter at one the area's lavish hotels.
-Then drive around town in a classic car, dine at a 1930s era supper club, or book yourself an organiz spa treatment.
+Then drive around town in a classic car, dine at a 1930s era supper club, or book yourself an organic spa treatment.

 Get a taste of the "suite" life at luxury hotels